suchjs/such-cli/README.md

       // e.g. a pathname '/api/v1/hello/world'
       // when the prefix is '/api/v1'
-      // at last, the left pathname will be 'hello/world' "prefix": "",
+      // at last, the left pathname will be 'hello/world'
+      // you can also set the prefix with exclude config just like nestjs
+      // prefix: ["/api/v1", {
+      //   // when the pathname is "/user/login" and "/user/reg" & method is post
+      //   exclude: ["user/login", { path: "user/reg", method: "post" }]
+      // }]
+      //
+      "prefix": "",
       // the directory saving the mock template file
       // default is 'server', base on the suchDir "directory": "server",
+      // whether watch the config file's change and start a hot reload
+      // if truem, also watch the data files's changes and reload the datas.
+      "watch": false,
       // the pathname segment will join by the splitter.
       // so when the last pathname is 'hello/world'
       // the mock template file's name should be 'hello.world'